GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-data-and-apis.md

 https://api.openweathermap.org/data/2.5/weather?zip=10128&APPID=[PUT YOUR API KEY HERE]
 ```

-You can see that we have an object with several properties – weather, wind, name and main:
+You can see that we have an object with several properties including coordinates, weather, wind, clouds, timezone, name and main:

 ![weather API data example](images/111/111-04.png)